JarryShaw/MacDaily/doc/reinstall.rst

                           initial alphabets
     -f, --force           reinstall even if the Cask does not appear to be present
-    -t, --no_quarantine   prevent Gatekeeper from enforcing its security restrictions on the Cask
+    -t, --no-quarantine   prevent Gatekeeper from enforcing its security restrictions on the Cask
     -p CASK [CASK ...], --packages CASK [CASK ...] name of Caskroom binaries to reinstall